fatih/vim-go/README.md

 # vim-go

-** WIP, use with cautious until it's released **
+**WIP, use with cautious until it's released**

 An attempt to bring full featured Go support to Vim.
 This is a single pathogen package to be easily installed.
 Do not use it with any other vim go plugin.

-This plugin/package is born mainly by frustrating.
-I had to re-install my Vim plugins and especially for Go I had to install a lot of seperate different plugins, setup the necessary binaries to make them work together and hope not to lose them again.

 vim-go is different, you just drop it and everything else works.
-No need to install binaries, configure plugins, add additional dependencies. etc..  vim-go installs automatically all necessary binaries if they are not found in the specified paths and comes with pre-defined sensible settings (like auto fmt on save)
+Most of the plugins are improved for a better experience.
+No need to install binaries, configure plugins, add additional dependencies. etc.. vim-go installs automatically all necessary binaries if they are not found.
+It comes with pre-defined sensible settings (like auto fmt on save).

 ## Features